-There’s no place like home, so get your kids writing about the town or city that they live in with these expository writing prompts on my hometown.
-Your students will be able to draw from their own personal experiences to write about their favorite places, how to get around, local geography and more!.
+There’s no place like home, so get your kids writing about the town or city that they live in with these expository writing prompts.
+Your students will be able to draw from their own personal experiences to write about their favorite places, how to get around, local geography and more!

-→ Writing Prompt 3: The police department in your town has outgrown the building and they have proposed to build a new police department in the empty lot right next to the high school.
-As a result, would that be a good thing or a bad thing?
+→ Writing Prompt 5: The police department in your town has outgrown the building and they have proposed to build a new police department in the empty lot right next to the high school.
+Would that be a good thing or a bad thing?
 Write an essay explaining your point of view.

-→ Writing Prompt 4: The restaurant association of your state is seeking nominations for “Restaurant of the Year.”
-Therefore, nominate your favorite restaurant by writing a letter to the restaurant association president, Mrs. I.M.
+→ Writing Prompt 6: The restaurant association of your state is seeking nominations for “Restaurant of the Year.”
+Nominate your favorite restaurant by writing a letter to the restaurant association president, Mrs. I.M.
 Phul, describing why this restaurant should win.

-→ Writing Prompt 8: Your cousin is moving to your town.
-Therefore, write a letter explaining why your town is such a wonderful place to live.
+→ Writing Prompt 9: Your cousin is moving to your town.
+Write a letter explaining why your town is such a wonderful place to live.

 Writing Prompts on My Hometown Continue

-→ Writing Prompt 11: Using your knowledge of your local geography and environment, explain to a new inhabitant how to orient to your city or town.
+→ Writing Prompt 12: Using your knowledge of your local geography and environment, explain to a new inhabitant how to orient themselves to your city or town.

 → Writing Prompt 14: Your local newspaper has been running a series of articles on local attractions to inform newcomers of places they might visit.
-Consequently, describe your favorite local place in a letter to the editor of the paper.
+Describe your favorite local place in a letter to the editor of the paper.

 → Writing Prompt 14: Is there someone famous who was either born or grew up in your town?
 If it’s someone who is alive today (an actor, politician or musician, for example) does that make you proud or not?
 Do you tell newcomers about it when they visit your town?

 → Writing Prompt 15: Describe a change that should be made in the town or city where you live and what you could do to help promote or prompt that change.